 Post-Baccalaureate Non-Degree Program Leading to a Michigan Provisional Teacher Certificate.
 This program is for those who have graduated with a bachelor's degree from an accredited institution without having obtained a teacher certificate.
 All persons interested in certification will require an evaluation of their undergraduate programs for certification requirements.

-Required professional courses in this program include Education 301, 303, 304, and two to three course units of teaching internship or the equivalent.
+Required professional courses in this program include Education 301, 303, 304, and three course units of teaching internship.
 Prospective elementary teachers must complete Education 305, 309, 322, IDIS 213, Math 221, 222, and Education 324-25 and the elementary education science requirements.
 Prospective secondary teachers must complete Education 307-308 and a departmental 359.
 Certification requirements for teaching majors and minors must also be met.

 Requests for admission to this program should be addressed to the director of certification.
-To be eligible students must have a bachelor's degree from an accredited college or university, a minimum cumulative grade point average of B-(2.5), two letters of recommendation, and must have completed at least twenty-five hours of supervised experience with school-aged people.
+To be eligible students must have a bachelor's degree from an accredited college or university, a minimum cumulative grade point average of B - (2.5), two letters of recommendation, and must have completed at least twenty-five hours of supervised experience with school-aged people.
 Information regarding teacher certification should be obtained from the director of teacher certification, Ms. Jo Stuive.
-Information regarding majors and minors should be obtained from the appropriate departmental advisor as listed on page 63.

-Students in this program must pass competency tests in English, mathematics, and reading before permission for directed teaching will be granted.
+Students in this program must pass the State of Michigan tests (basic skills, major and minor) before permission for directed teaching will be granted.
 Students should take the competency tests before being admitted to the teacher education program or, if transfer students, immediately upon arrival at Calvin College.
 Information regarding test dates can be obtained from the Education Department.